Shabbona Lake State Park

 Water wildlife at Shabonna Lake

-This campground offers Class A Premium campsites: 90 sites available for advanced reservation and 60 sites available on a first-come, first-serve basis.
+This campground offers Class A Premium campsites: 90 sites available for advanced reservation and 60 sites available on a first-come, first-serve basis in the Teal Bay area.
 All sites have electricity, picnic tables, fire rings, and vehicle access.
 A sanitary dump station is located near the entrance to the park and the camp registration office.
-This office has been closed for the past couple years with registration now handled by the camp hosts whose sites are just as you enter the campground area.
+This office has been closed for the past couple years with registration now handled by the camp hosts whose sites are located just as you enter the campground area.
 There are several pit toilets, water faucets, and trash receptacles situated throughout the park.
 One shower building with flush toilets serves the campground.

 The campsite area is somewhat hilly so that some sites slope upwards or downwards away from the road.
 Many of the sites are situated in more wooded settings.
 Check the image for the site you choose before reserving the site.
-The sites closest to the lake and near the camp store are along a tight curve in the road and may be difficult to back your trailer or RV into the space.
-Sites 68 through 70 occupy a low point in the park, are sloped, and may be muddy during rain storms.
-The campsites along the road between the shower building and the camp store are tucked into fairly heavily wooded areas.
+In the Canvasback Cove area, the campsites along the road between the shower building and the camp store are tucked into fairly heavily wooded areas.
+Some sites closest to the lake and near the camp store are along a tight curve in the road and may be difficult to back your trailer or RV into the driveway.

 - Access ExploreMoreIL to make a reservation at an Illinois State Park.